risingwavelabs/risingwave-docs-legacy/docs/rw-premium-edition-intro.md

 - Backup/Restore

 The premium feature set will grow over time.
-Meanwhile, customers will have the opportunity to influence our roadmap in an impactful way through monthly customer success reviews.
+Meanwhile, customers will have the opportunity to influence our roadmap through monthly customer success reviews.

 ## Support